-Under TSO and OS Batch, the first SEEK operation on a file opened with REWRITE will cause dummy records to be written to the associated data set until the file's primary space allocation is filled.
-The record number specified must not exceed the number of blocks in the file's primary space allocation.
+Under TSO and OS Batch, the first SEEK operation on a file opened with REWRITE will cause dummy records to be written to the associated data set until the first extent is filled.
+The record number specified must not exceed the size of the first extent.